lart-bangor/research-assistant/README.md

-# Lart Survey Client App
+# Lart Research Client App

 An app to collect survey-type data for research on regional and minority languages.
 Developed by the Language Attitudes Research Team at Bangor University.